luxury Inca Trail

 Lima

+Day 12: Cuzco - Lima.
+Transfer to the airport.
+Flight to Lima.
+Arrival, reception and transfer to your hotel.
+Morning drive to Pachacamac, the most reknowned pre-Inca and Inca pilgrimage site of the coast.
 Upon returning to Lima, lunch at the extraordinary Huaca Pucllana restaurant, which reinterprets the Peruvian Criollo tradition.
 Afterward, continue to Barranco for visits to one of the country's finest crafts shops, the Museo de Arte Colonial Pedro de Osma, La Puente de los Suspiros and La Iglesia de La Ermita.
-Arrival at your hotel, dinner in its Perroquet Restaurant and transfer to the airport tonight for your Overnight Flight Home.
-Day Room in the Country Club Lima Hotel.
+After arrival back at the hotel, have a farewell drink, order from room service or just rest before the transfer to the airport for your Overnight Flight Home.
+Relax in the VIP Club while awaiting departure and enjoy a buffet of light fare and beverages, including Peru's famous pisco sour.
+Day Room in the Orient-Express Miraflores Park.

 Home